SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

 }
 .vehicle-container {
   position: absolute;
-  top: -50px; /* Adjust the truck's vertical position */
+  top: -30px; /* Adjust truck's position to be on top of the symbols */
   left: 0;
   width: 100%;
   z-index: 2;